 Instructor: Professor Emma Gorst

-Time and venue: The second Wednesday of the month in the evening at 7:30-9 P.M. on Zoom
+Time and venue: The second Wednesday of the month in the evening from 7:30-9 P.M. on Zoom

 For details, the latest schedule, and Zoom link, please visit: Reading for Culture with Emma: the Western Literature Book Club @eAWLC 2022.